Midnighter/nf-core-adr/README.md

 # nf-core Architecture Decisions

 Documentation of architectural decisions - so called [architecture decision records (ADR)](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions) - related to the [module](https://nf-co.re/tools/#create-a-new-module) and [pipeline](https://nf-co.re/tools/#creating-a-new-pipeline) template provided by the [nf-core tools](https://nf-co.re/tools/).
-ADRs should answer why certain decisions were made and the context surrounding those decision at the time.
+ADRs should answer why certain decisions were made and provide the context for those decisions at the time.

 ## Usage